-Also, the performed similarity check of the expert statements and their academic publication record provided meaningful contextual information that can provide a semi-automated support for analyzing the scientific background by the experts.
+Also, the comparison with the publication record of the identified actors provided meaningful contextual information that can add relevant information about the (scientific) background of the actors.

 In summary, politicians were identified in most of the extracted statements.
 Also, we discovered that many statements were made by scientists and practitioners (see Table 3).
-As described in the previous results section, the cosine similarity score is a good indicator for identifying the overlap of the statement with area of expertise of the identified person (see Table 6).
 However, it must be clear that the ML approach is limited in terms of automatically identifying tangible evidence.
 It rather points towards potentially relevant evidence in a mass of collected data, which again requires supervised examination in order to make sense of the results. our simplistic approach to base the identification and classification of actors solely on records of recent publications is limited.
 A problem is that the publication record of a person does not necessarily reflect the various roles that he or she has.
 An example is Tedros Adhanom Ghebreyesus, who resulted the third most mentioned actor with a scientific background in context of the extracted COVID-19 statements (see Table 4).
 His scientific publication record in Dimensions confirms his expertise as epidemiologist.
 However, he is also Director general of the World Health Organization, which on the one hand clearly has an influence on his visibility in the media.
 On the other hand, the data that we analysed do not give us the possibility to assess whether his statements were made based on his scientific expertise or in his function as WHO director.
 Another related example is Rand Paul, who is physician but also politician.
 This additional level of complexity needs to be critically taken into account for the manual selection of data as well as the interpretation of the results from the ML analysis.

 Within a foresight process, politicians usually are the target audience for whom foresight knowledge is generated (e.g., recommendations based on future-robust knowledge).
 To integrate their forward-looking expertise is even more difficult, as it might be influenced by political agendas and could therefore undermine the scientific knowledge base or might even add an unwanted normative framing to the knowledge generation process.